10 Possible Transportation Pollution Solutions

 • Drive steady.
 Fast acceleration and inconsistent speed can reduce your car's overall efficiency by more than 4 percent.

-The brand new all-electric Ford Focus is displayed at the 2011 International Consumer Electronics Show in Las Vegas, Nev.
+The Ford Focus on display at the 2011 International Consumer Electronics Show in Las Vegas, Nevada.

 Justin Sullivan/Getty Images